-A behaviour difficulty is not classified as a SEND (please see four areas of need as dictated in the SEN Code of Practice 2014).
-If a child shows consistent behaviours that do not meet the expectations of the school's behaviour policy, the class teacher will assess the child's needs.
+A behaviour difficulty is not classified as a SEND (please see four areas of need as dictated in the SEND Code of Practice 2014).
+If a child shows consistent, unwanted behaviours, the class teacher will assess the child's needs.
 This will involve working with the family to explore any circumstances, or history of experiences, which may impact on a child's behaviour.
 If the child's behaviour is felt to be a response to trauma or to home-based experiences we will work with the family to explore options for support.
 This may involve working with the family and other outside agencies such as social care or medical professionals.